JIMMY CRABB AND ALBIE LOVELL

 Pearce's were to serve Sydling for nigh on forty years.
 With the changes of the late 1980s after deregulation of buses in 1986, followed by Pearce's withdrawal from bus and coach operation in the area after closing their Cattistock garage in 1990, Sydling St Nicholas was served in the main by a couple of journeys diverting and double-running off the Dorchester - Sherborne 216 bus route at Cerne Abbas, rather than the traditional route down the valley through Magiston and Grimstone.
 Since 2004 Sydling had only one bus on a Wednesday service to Dorchester and Weymouth that comes through from Broadwindsor via Evershot and Holywell as First route 213 - but it did follow the valley road through Magiston again.
 That lasted until 5th November 2008 and then Sydling was left without any bus service.
 In order to maintain some access from the village for shopping and other purposes, the county council introduced a taxi scheme to take residents into Dorchester.
-On Wednesdays (except public holidays) starting from Wednesday, 12 November 2008, a four-seater taxi leaves Sydling at about 10am and returns from Dorchester at about 1pm.
-The taxi needs to be pre-booked at least one hour before departure time by ringing Bob's Cars taxi service.
-Any pre-booked passengers can be collected from the following locations in Sydling St Nicholas: • Chapel Cross • The Greyhound • Bus Shelter and will be delivered to Trinity Street, Dorchester.
-The return journey departing from Bob's Cars taxi office in Trinity Street.
+On Wednesdays from 12 November 2008 a four-seater taxi left Sydling at about 10am and returned from Dorchester at about 1pm.
+The taxi needed to be pre-booked at least one hour before departure time.
+Any pre-booked passengers could be collected from the following locations in Sydling St Nicholas • Chapel Cross • The Greyhound • Bus Shelter and were delivered to Trinity Street, Dorchester.
+The return journey departed from Bob's Cars taxi office in Trinity Street.
 In 2019 a similar pre-booked facility continues (the Sydling Taxi Bus) on a Wednesday.
 The taxi leaves Sydling St Nicholas at 10.50am and returns from Dorchester (back of Goulds/ Hardye Arcade) at approximately 2pm.

 ============== with many thanks to Jane Taubman and Roger Grimley =============